High-Linalool Strains Perfect for Relaxing

 Average CBD content: 0%

-The exact lineage of Kosher Kush is a mystery, but we do know this: it’s closely related to OG Kush and it’s not kosher.
+The exact lineage of Kosher Kush is a mystery, but we do know this: It’s closely related to the iconic OG Kush cultivar, and it’s not actually kosher.
 Kosher Kush has a pungently earthy and spicy smell that hints at its linalool content.
-This is a very strong strain so smokers beware: the intensely relaxing effects and high levels of both linalool and THC may mean you end up on the couch, whether you want to or not.
+This is a very strong strain, so smokers beware: Its reputation for intensely relaxing effects, and its high levels of both linalool and THC, may mean you end up on the couch.

 Average linalool content: 0.3%